Alrysc/onb_docs/docs/onb_overview/enums/tilestate.md

 The slide is a MoveEvent that takes 4 frames to complete.

-If an Entity is hit by an Aqua attack while on ice, it will be frozen.
+If an attack hits an Ice Tile, it will have `Hit.Freeze` added to it.

-!!! tip "Elec Damage"
-    In v2.0, Ice Tiles grant bonus damage to Elec attacks in the same way Grass does to Fire.
-This is behavior from games before BN6, and will be removed in future versions.

 ### Lava

 A Character or Obstacle that stands on a Tile with the `TileState.Lava` state will be damaged, and then the Tile will revert to `TileState.Normal`.

-If the Entity has FloatShoes, the Lava will not attack it.
+If the Entity has FloatShoes or is FireBody, the Lava will not attack it.
 Because it does not attack, it also does not revert.

-!!! tip "FireBody"
-    In the official games, being FireBody would also avoid Lava attacks.
-This is not the case in v2.0, but will be in the future.

-The attack does 50 Null damage with the Hit.Flash flag.
+The attack does 50 Fire damage with the Hit.Flash flag.

-!!! tip "Fire Lava"
+!!! tip "Obstacles on Lava"
-    In the official games, Lava tends to do Fire damage.
-This is not the case in v2.0, but may change in the future.
+    In v2.1, Obstacles have FloatShoes by default.
+This means they will not be hit by Lava unless they have their FloatShoes removed.
+In the future, Obstacles will be able to be hit by Lava by default.

 ### Normal